 Cash and investments represent money that is available to the provider in the short term.
-Cash and investments were 17.0% of the total expenses.
-The cash available, thus, represents 64 days of expenses.
+Cash and investments were 22% of the total expenses.
+The cash available, thus, represents 82 days of expenses.
 Some of this cash may be restricted or allocated for specific capital projects and so may not be available for operations.
-Revenue from investments is often an important source of revenue for the providers, and this has dropped substantially in recent years, with the downturn in the stock market, and the lowering of interest rates.
+Revenue from investments is often an important source of revenue for the providers, and this can fluctuate from year to year, with changes in the stock market and interest rates.